tsaqibfs/sdl-port/readme.txt

 	SDL_SetHint(SDL_HINT_MOUSE_TOUCH_EVENTS, "0");

-SDL2 will not terminate the app process and will not unload shared libraries when your main() / SDL_main() function returns, when the app is launched again your main() will be called again without clearing global and static variables.
+SDL2 will not terminate the app process and will not unload shared libraries when your main() / SDL_main() function returns, when the app is launched again your main() will be called twice without clearing global and static variables.
 To prevent this, call exit() or _exit() instead of returning from main().

 SDL2 by default does not allow internet access in the AndroidManifest.xml, to fix this copy the patch file